 Delayed-rule conditions and business hours

 While company rules can use delayed rule conditions, business hours won't apply.
-Business hours are team-specific, while company rules can apply to multiple teams and individual inboxes.
+Business hours are team-specific or inbox-specific, while company rules can apply to multiple teams and individual inboxes.